 ORIENTATION/OPTIONS SELECTION MORNING FOR STUDENTS

 A very important part of the transition process into College is selecting options for next year.
 To help make an informed decision about this we are running an Orientation Morning on Thursday 22 October.
 We will collect Naenae Intermediate students from the school at 9.10am.
 Students from other schools may be dropped off at Naenae College by 9.30am where they will be met at reception.
 We will co-ordinate transport back to school when we finish at about 12.45pm.

 Please ask your child to bring a pen.
-A light morning tea provided.
+A light morning tea will be provided.

 - Senior staff visit contributing schools to gather detailed information about your child.